mpv-player/mpv/README.md

   sure the graphics drivers are current.
 In some cases, ancient fallback video output methods can help (such as `--vo=xv` on Linux), but this use is not recommended or supported.

+mpv does not go out of its way to break on older hardware or old, unsupported operating systems, but development is not done with them in mind.
+Keeping compatibility with such setups is not guaranteed.
+If things work, consider it a happy accident.

 ## Downloads